PopFlaviuCiprian/Ansible_AWS/Readme.md

 - Build 4 EC2 instances: provider: AWS, region: eu-central-1, instances: 4, type: t2.micro, on inbound connection allow ssh.
 - Create with Terraform the infrastructure and configure with ansible locally on my pc, to install ansible on one Ec2 instance in AWS that will be the controller of the nodes and at the same time install docker on 3 nodes
 - Tag instances: controller_node, node1, node2, node3
-- Generate a key, copy the name_key.pem to local pc and at the same time include copying the key to the controller_node for later use to connect to nodes
+- Generate a key, copy the name_key.pem to localhost and at the same time include copying the key to the controller_node for later use to connect to nodes

-- Connect to controller_node instance from my local host to test the ssh connection
+- Connect to controller_node instance from local host to test the ssh connection

 ```
 ssh -i "private-key_name.pem" ec2-user@instance-ip